maikeldotuk/isabeltestsite/src/pages/index.md

 ---
 templateKey: index-page
 title: Not Just Making Up The Numbers
-image: /img/pawel-czerwinski-764006-unsplash.jpg
+image: /img/crissy-jarvis-1316073-unsplash.jpg
 heading: Research areas
 subheading: Data driven reflections on social and political issues
 mainpitch:
-  title: The value of data
+  title: Numbers matter
   description: >+
     The world is a frustratingly complicated place.
 Even without starting to try to understand the great scientific or philosophical questions of our time,